stklcode/statify-blacklist/README.md

 Note, that regular expression matching is significantly slower than the plain domain filter.
 Hence it is only recommended for asynchronous cron or manual execution and not for live filtering.

+### Why is IP filtering only available as live filter? ###
+As you might know, Statify does not store any personal information, including IP addresses in the database.
+Because of this, an IP blacklist can only be applied while processing the request and not afterwards.

 ## Screenshots ##
 1. Statify Blacklist settings page

 ## Changelog ##

+### 1.4.0 / work in progress ###
+* IP blacklist implemented (#7)

 ### 1.3.1 / 09.12.2016 ###
 * Continue filtering if no filter applies (#6)